DaliaPinto/DaliaPinto/README.md

 ---

-## 💼 About Me
+## 💼 About me

-- 🖥️ **Mobile & Web Developer**
+🖥️ **Mobile & Web Developer**
-- 📍 Building things people actually use — solving real problems, making interfaces that look good and feel good, and watching my ideas come to life on the screen.
+📍 Building things people actually use — solving real problems, making interfaces that look good and feel good, and watching my ideas come to life on the screen.

 ---